 Social Media: This is a relatively new and exciting resource for identifying an owner's employer information.
-With the increase in usage of social media outlets like Facebook, LinkedIn and MySpace, attorneys have new tools by which to locate owner information.
+With the increase in usage of social media outlets like Facebook, Twitter and Instagram, attorneys have tools by which to locate owner information.